Tell us a few words about how it all started?

 Also, we plan to further develop IT in Kharkiv.
-In particular, to take an active part in the work of Kharkiv IT cluster, to support its initiatives.
+In particular, to take an active part in the work of the Kharkiv IT cluster, to support its initiatives.

-For example, not so long ago we have launched a Chat-bot for applicants.
+For example, not so long ago we launched a Chat-bot for applicants.
 So any pupil can learn more about the university, specialties, requirements for admission, etc. in a familiar environment, using messenger.
 This is our social mission and contribution to the development of IT in Kharkov.

 Tell us about the Double Portion Business School.
 Why do you need this project?